infoeducatie/infoeducatie-ui/README.md

 - `public/` contains files copied directly into the build.
 - `src/components/` contains pages and reusable UI components.
 - `src/lib/` contains API, analytics, authentication, and navigation helpers.
+- `src/translations/` contains matching namespaced Romanian and English JSON catalogs.
 - `src/styles/` contains shared LESS variables, mixins, and utility classes.
 - `src/main.jsx` configures the application shell and routes.
 - `src/main.less` imports the global and component styles.
 - `vite.config.js` defines runtime environments, aliases, and build behavior.

+## Translations

+The application uses one canonical URL for each page.
+The language selector updates the page in place and stores the preference in local storage for future visits.
+Add interface copy to the appropriate JSON namespace under both `src/translations/ro/` and `src/translations/en/`; `npm run i18n:check` catches missing catalogs and keys.

+Content returned by the public API (for example news articles and alumni descriptions) is displayed in the language supplied by that API.
+Translation catalogs cover the surrounding interface and locally maintained copy.

 ## Docker